 Students who are native French speakers or who have sufficient background knowledge of and fluency in the language are not permitted to study French: Second Language in Years 11 and 12.
-Year 7 French In 2022, the Western Australian Curriculum: Languages will be fully implemented at Year 7 level.
+Year 7 French The new Western Australian Curriculum for Languages started last year, in which Language was fully implemented at Year 7 level.
 The content of the Curriculum is organised into two interrelated strands: Communicating and Understanding.
 Together, these strands reflect three important aspects of language learning: performance of communication, analysing various aspects of language and culture and understanding oneself as a communicator.
 In Year 7 students communicate in French, exchanging information about self, family and friends, and interests.
 They learn to identify topic, gist and specific points of information from texts related to aspects of their personal and social worlds.
 Students recognise and use context-related vocabulary and elements of the French grammatical system in spoken and written texts.
 English is predominantly used for discussion, clarification, explanation, analysis and reflection.
 To assist students in the language learning process, support is provided from the classroom teacher in the form of scaffolding, modelling, explicit instruction and feedback.
 In Academic Extension classes, the WA Curriculum will be delivered with increased complexity and speed of delivery, with additional activities/competitions and learning opportunities.
 Programs delivered to Academic Extension Program students will be differentiated to reflect accelerated learning and students will be expected to complement their classwork with additional follow up work at home to keep pace with the course.
-Year 8 French Students investigate French towns and the names of important buildings.
-They learn how to both ask for and understand directions, as well as prepositions, so that they can locate buildings when travelling.
-They examine the role of tourist bureaux and how to make the most use of them.
-An important cultural element to French culture is the food.
-French students identify French words for foods, discuss recipes, French meal etiquette, French cuisine and the role of food in French society.
-The students explore sport, leisure and past-times, comparing their activities and ways of socialising with typical teenagers in France, describing some actions in the past.
-To further examine lifestyles, they also investigate the typical school routine of a French teenager and compare this and the school system to those in Australia.
-In Academic Extension classes, the curriculum will be delivered with increased complexity and speed of delivery, with additional activities/competitions and learning opportunities.
+Year 8 French In continuation with the new Western Australian Curriculum, the content of the Curriculum is organised into two interrelated strands: Communicating and Understanding.
+Together, these strands reflect three important aspects of language learning: performance of communication, analysing various aspects of language and culture and understanding oneself as a communicator.
+In Year 8 students communicate in French, exchanging information about their leisure activities, their school and social life.
+They learn to identify topic, gist and specific points of information from texts related to aspects of their personal and social worlds.
+Students recognise and use context-related vocabulary and elements of the French grammatical system in spoken and written texts.
+In Academic Extension classes, the WA Curriculum will be delivered with increased complexity and speed of delivery, with additional activities/competitions and learning opportunities.
 Programs delivered to Academic Extension Program students will be differentiated to reflect accelerated learning and students will be expected to complement their classwork with additional follow up work at home to keep pace with the course.
-Year 9 Electives French 9-1 and 9-2: Semester 1 and 2 (must be selected together) Prerequisite: Year 7 and 8 French Students further develop their ability to communicate in the language and expand their understanding of written and spoken French.
+Year 9 Electives French 9-1 and 9-2: Semester 1 and 2 (must be selected together) Prorequisite: Year 7 and 8 French Prerequisite: Year 7 and 8 French Students further develop their ability to communicate in the language and expand their understanding of written and spoken French.
 They become more aware of how the language is structured and explore France and the French culture through a variety of topics.
 French websites immerse students in authentic language and culture in real time.
 Topics: